πŸ“š

 • Do your best to enunciate your words and try not to mumble! πŸ€”

 It's easy to get overwhelmed and nervous, but that's why it is so important to practice!
-A good tip is to practice in front of a mirror so you can get a sense of your facial expressions and how you are standing.
+Another good tip is to practice in front of a mirror so you can get a sense of your facial expressions and how your are standing.

 How to Appeal to Your Audience